IanNoble-Visium/-TRUCONTEXT-DEMO/README.md

 2. **Graph Not Loading**
    - Check Neo4j connection in browser console
    - Verify environment variables are set
-   - Ensure database is accessible
+   - Ensure both PostgreSQL and Neo4j databases are accessible

+3. **Dataset Save/Load Issues**
+   - Check PostgreSQL connection in browser console
+   - Verify POSTGRES_URL environment variable is set correctly
+   - Ensure dataset names are unique when saving
+   - Check browser network tab for API errors

-3. **Icons Not Displaying Across Views**
+4. **Icons Not Displaying Across Views**
    - Check if SVG files exist in `/public/icons-svg/`
    - Verify node types match SVG filenames (lowercase)
    - Unknown.svg will be used as fallback for unrecognized types